 To understand why there are differences between Indigenous and Western Entrepreneurship and why it’s important, we need to understand that Indigenous people operate(d) differently from Western societies.

-Social norms are basically informal rules that govern behavior in societies which includes beliefs, attitudes, and behavior that are considered acceptable in a social group or culture.
+Social norms are basically informal rules that govern behaviour in societies which includes beliefs, attitudes, and behaviour that are considered acceptable in a social group or culture.

 For Indigenous people in Australia, it guides how we look and interact in the world (way of being – our customs, tradition, law, and spiritual beliefs).

-I haven’t found a good comparison in Australia yet (let me know if you have so I can update) but Indigenous Works (renamed from the Aboriginal Human Resource Council from Canada) provides a great comparison table of the differences between Aboriginal culture and Western culture.
+I haven’t found a good comparison in Australia yet (let me know if you have one so I can update it) but Indigenous Works (renamed from the Aboriginal Human Resource Council from Canada) provides a great comparison table of the differences between Aboriginal culture and Western culture.

 A key thing to note is that while it’s from Canada, First Nations people around the world have social norm similarities with “Community” being the foremost of all values while Western society prioritises “Individualism” as the foremost value.

 This affects (for better or worse) how businesses operate in Australia and Western nations – with the best interest of the individual (in most cases) taking priority over the best interest of our community.

 We’ve seen this played out in Australia where mining business interests (profit) take priority over the (First Nations) community and even in Brazil – from Rio Tinto blowing up 46,000-year-old culturally significant rock shelters to Brazil’s Government trying to legalise crimes against Indigenous people to progress deforestation and commercial interests.

 Because Western social norms influence/control how we operate in Australia, we’ve probably seen how some First Nations people have put their own interests (Western Entrepreneurship) ahead of the community’s best interests.